 Washington played Sergeant Richard Baker on the last season of Hogan’s Heroes following the departure of Ivan Dixon, largely taking over the engineer role from Kinchloe.
 After the series ended, he was cast in guest roles on “The Rockford Files,” “Police Story,” and “A Different World.”

-At the age of 74, Washington is the only other surviving member of the “Hogan’s Heroes” cast.
+At the age of 76, Washington is the last surviving member of the “Hogan’s Heroes” cast.

 Hogan’s Heroes Cast Original Secretary Cynthia Lynn